By Daniel Weisman

 There is no surprise that global warming has had significant effects on national parks.
 At the current accelerated rate of ice melt, scientists predict that glaciers will disappear from Glacier National Park by 2030.
 Since 1956, the North Cascades has seen its total glacial mass decrease by 80%.
 On the coastal front, it is estimated that 118 parks will be vulnerable to sea level change due to global warming.
 Even more, national parks along the coast have experienced changing storm patterns, increased ocean acidity, and melting permafrost.
 In order to address these issues, the Green Parks Plan (GPP), which was established in 2012, aims to develop a long-term plan for the sustainable management of national parks.
 The plan is based around 10 sustainability categories, which can be found here.

 National parks attract approximately 331 million people per year!
 From hiking and camping the Grand Canyon to scuba diving the Great Barrier Reef, people enjoy the outdoor recreation national parks have to offer.
-Visiting national parks is a great way to have fun, but more importantly it is an excellent way to practice traveling greener!
+Visiting national parks is a great way to have fun and enjoy the outdoors, but more importantly it is an excellent way to practice traveling greener!

 Here are some tips on how to travel sustainably: